X-VPN is best suited to beginners who want a connect-and-forget solution for securing public WiFi.

 To read about our speed testing methodologies, please read How We Review VPNs.

-We are impressed that X-VPN maintains 5000+ individual servers, which will help to alleviate congestion at peak times.
-Customer support also confirmed that the number of IP addresses fluctuates depending on traffic, and has previously reached 8,000+, further reducing the risk of slow downs.
+We are impressed that X-VPN maintains 5000+ individual servers and around 8,000 IP addresses, which will help to alleviate congestion at peak times.

 Platforms & Devices